Travelling with plants

 • plant related products.

-As of 4 January 2019, if caught with fruit or fruiting vegetables illegally at the Yamba Quarantine Station you will be fined.
+If caught with restricted fruit or fruiting vegetables at the Yamba Quarantine Station you will be fined.
 A zero tolerance approach is also in place at random quarantine roadblock operations in South Australia.

 Into South Australia